Mammograms in breast screening

 You have 2 X-rays of each breast – one from above and one from the side.

 Some women worry about whether a mammogram will hurt.
 For most women it is just a bit uncomfortable.
 Some women do feel some pain, but it is usually only for a few moments while you are having the X-rays taken.
-Some women may experience discomfort or soreness for a few days after having the mammogram.
+Some women may have discomfort or soreness for a few days afterwards.

 A Cochrane review reported that having good information before the test and having control over your breast compression during your mammogram reduces pain.
 Taking aspirin or paracetamol before the procedure didn't help.
 If you would like to, you can read this review on pain in mammography in the Cochrane Library.
-It is written for researchers and specialists and so uses complex language.
+It is written for researchers and specialists and so is not written in plain English.

 Well developed breast cancers nearly always show up clearly on mammograms.